Waltzing Matilda

 Two-part Three-part

 Access the two-part and three-part variable voicing chart to see the options that are available.
-It is published in the three-part version only, which can be sung as a two-part setting, if desired, since Part III is optional..
+It is published in the three-part version only, which can be sung as a two-part setting, with Part III optional.

 Words: Andrew Barton "Banjo" Paterson